tomaAlex/WallChange/README.md

 # Installing dependencies 💉
 You need to have `npm` installed.
 Check whether or not you have `npm` installed with `check npm` ✅.
 If not, then install it ❗If you are coming from a Debian distro, then you could simply `sudo apt install npm` 🥴.
 After that, just `npm i` and wait for all the dependencies to get installed.
 # Running this code 🏃
 As mentioned, you have to run the script 📜 with su privileges, as it needs them, in order to create the `wallChange.service` service, which runs this script automatically at boot time 🤯.
-Therefore: `sudo node index.js` 🧚‍♂️.
+Therefore: `sudo node index.js`.
 Also, make sure you have the `nodejs` package installed on your system 😂.
-If not, install it 🤣.
+If not, install it.
 On Debian, it's really simple: `sudo apt install nodejs`. 🤟
 # Do what the script says to 🙆
 1. Mention the number of images 🔢 which are to be found in the given folder 📂
 2. Paste the absolute path of the mentioned directory 😁